STEM Careers List for Australia: Future Jobs

 2. Business Professionals Who Use Mathematics

-Around one in five STEM workers (slightly reducing to an estimated 19.5% in 2024) are business professionals.
+Around one in five STEM workers are business professionals.
 They rely on mathematics for activities such as accounting, financial analysis, auditing, statistical analysis and economic modelling.
+In the projections, the Business, Human Resource and Marketing Professionals group is estimated at 947,900 workers in May 2025, rising to 1,051,600 by May 2030 and 1,135,100 by May 2035.

 Typically, these number crunchers hold a business degree with a major in a field such as accounting, finance, statistics or economics.
 They may also hold a science degree with a mathematics or statistics major.